-Preparation of Coastal Regional Sediment Management Plans ("Coastal RSM Plans") for the various regions across coastal California culminates CSMWs Sediment Master Plan.
-Based on stakeholder input from CSMWs outreach program, significant differences between regions require region-specific strategies to holistically resolve sediment imbalance issues; CSMW therefore began working with regional partners to complete Coastal RSM Plans for specific portions of the coast, using littoral cells as the minimum planning unit to address sediment imbalance issues.
-Local and regional government sponsorship is essential to this effort in order to develop consensus on how best to address coastal erosion through beneficial reuse of excess sediment, and to maintain that regional focus during Plan implementation.
+Coastal RSM Plans covering discrete coastal regions of California are critical to the development of CSMWs Sediment Master Plan.
+Stakeholder input from CSMWs outreach program indicates that significant differences between coastal regions require region-specific strategies to resolve sediment imbalance issues within that region.
+CSMW has therefore been working with regional partners to complete Coastal RSM Plans for specific portions of the coast, using littoral cells as the minimum planning unit.
+These regional strategies, once compiled, can then be weaved together to form the fabric of the state-wide approach to sediment management.
+Regional partners are essential, as they are best situated to develop local consensus on how to address coastal erosion through beneficial reuse of excess sediment within a regional context during implementation of Plan recommendations.

-Each Coastal RSM Plan includes Governance, Outreach, Physical, Economic and Environmental elements.
-To date, CSMW and their various regional partners have completed three Coastal RSM Plans, using general criteria prepared by CSMW as a starting point.
-Coastal RSM Plans are currently being developed for six additional segments of the California coastline, with a few more under consideration if funds and regional partners become available.
-These coastal segments, CSMWs regional partners and Plan status include:
+As of Spring 2016, CSMW and their regional partners have completed five Coastal RSM Plans, using general criteria prepared by CSMW as a starting point.
+Five Coastal RSM Plans are at varying stages of development for additional segments of the California coastline, and others areas are under consideration if funds and regional partners become available.

 - Southern Monterey Bay Littoral Cell (24MB) - The Association of Monterey Bay Area Governments (AMBAG) completed CSMWs first Coastal RSM Plan, extending from Moss Landing south to Point Pinos, in November 2008

 - Santa Barbara Littoral Cell (3.5MB) - Beach Erosion Authority for Clean Oceans and Nourishment (BEACON) completed their Plan, covering Point Conception south to Point Mugu, in January 2009